Rabdan Academy: Notable people

 Rabdan Academy's president and CEO is Rear Admiral James Morse, a retired British senior Royal Navy officer who served as Assistant Chief of the Naval Staff (Capability) and Controller of the Navy.
 He was also the Commandant of the Joint Services Command and Staff College.
 He became president and CEO of the Rabdan Academy in August 2016.
 Morse told Gulf News that: "The idea is to prepare young people of the country for the challenges of the future.
 Not just training them for today, but for the coming four to five years when they have to take charge in intelligence, police and security sectors of the country.
 So educating young generation is key."

-Among its faculty is Joel Hayward, a professor of strategic thought.
+Among its faculty from 2021 to 2023 was Joel Hayward, a professor of strategic thought.
 The daily newspaper Al Khaleej called Hayward "a world authority on international conflict and strategy".
 The National newspaper called Hayward “eminent” and a “distinguished historian of warfare and military strategy”.
 Kirkus Reviews said that Hayward "is undeniably one of academia’s most visible Islamic thinkers".
-He is considered to be one of "the world’s five hundred most influential Muslims," with his listing in the 2023 edition of The Muslim 500 stating that "he weaves together classical Islamic knowledge and methodologies and the source-critical Western historical method to make innovative yet carefully reasoned sense of complex historical issues that are still important in today’s world."
+He is considered to be one of "the world's five hundred most influential Muslims," with his listing in the 2023, 2024, 2025 and 2026 editions of The Muslim 500 stating that "he weaves together classical Islamic knowledge and methodologies and the source-critical Western historical method to make innovative yet carefully reasoned sense of complex historical issues that are still important in today's world.".
 Hayward's seventeenth book, The Leadership of Muhammad was awarded the prize of Best International Non-Fiction Book at the 2021 Sharjah International Book Awards.
+For his book The Warrior Prophet: Muhammad and War, written while at Rabdan Academy, Hayward won an International Author Excellence Award 2025 from the International Authors' Association.